manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 The proof captures the essence of the inability to tell the difference between a crash and a delay in partial synchrony.

+Perhaps the slight difference between this version and previous formulations is the explicit separation to servers and client.

 Its a good exercise to extend this proof to any $f \geq n/2$.

+Abadi extends the CAP theorem to [PACELC](https://www.cs.umd.edu/~abadi/papers/abadi-pacelc.pdf) to highlight the importance of *latency* (a quantitative measure) not just availability (a binary measure) and the importance of latency even when there are no partitions.

 ### Acknowledgments

-Many thanks to Kartik Nayak for insightful comments
+Many thanks to Kartik Nayak and Seth Gilbert for insightful comments.

 Please leave comments on [Twitter](...)